 The Sixth Form actively promotes a healthy lifestyle and wellbeing for all students and staff.
-We have our own College counsellor and can signpost students to the service run by Bridgewater Community Healthcare called "The Parallel".
+We have our own College counsellor and can signpost students to the service run by Bridgewater Community Healthcare called "The Parallel" or the IAPT service in Bolton.

-Here at The Sixth Form we want our students to get the most out of their time with us.
-We have recognised that the health and wellbeing of each individual student is vital for them to have the best experience possible during their studies.
+Here at The Sixth Form, we want our students to get the most out of their time with us.
+We have recognised that the health, mental health and wellbeing of each individual student is vital for them to have the best experience possible during their studies.